 For , is the only possible number.
 (Decent Number Property 2).

 For , is the Decent Number.
-All permutations of these digits are valid numbers, but this is the greatest (Decent Number Property 4).
+All other permutations of these digits are not decent (Decent Number Property 4).